 - Many animals travel in groups.
 If you see one on the road, slow down – there may be more following.

-- Above all, watch for the wildlife warning signs, which are posted at areas where animals are likely to be on the road.
+- Watch for the wildlife warning signs, which are posted at areas where animals are likely to be on the road.

 Part of being a responsible driver is being mindful of wildlife on B.C. highways.
+The number one rule is slow down!
+If you are travelling at a slower speed, you will more likely to react in time to prevent a wildlife collision.
 Be sure to keep these tips in mind next time you head out to cruise the “open” road.
 If you’re interested in reading about what the Ministry of Transportation and Infrastructure is doing to protect drivers and wildlife, check out these blogs.